 Rave lets you watch shows and movies in perfect sync, whether it’s Netflix, YouTube, Disney+, Prime Video, HBO Max, or even files from Google Drive.
 You invite your partner into a “Rave room,” and from there you can chat via text or voice as if you’re side-by-side even when miles apart.

 When I tried it on a Friday night, I queued up a Netflix episode, invited my partner, and we both hit play at the same time.
-The stream stayed locked together, and we texted jokes and reactions in real-times.
+The stream stayed locked together, and we texted jokes and reactions in real time.

 Platforms supported: iOS, Android, Windows, Mac, Android TV, Google TV — basically anywhere you watch. (rave.io/faq)